adamdavis345/adamdavis345/README.md

 <br/>

 My next step is finding the right platform to build in, OpenGL?
-(I have a rudimentary, Visual Basic, proof of concept codded as a plugin for Rhino.)
+(I have a rudimentary, Visual Basic, Rhino plugin, proof of concept.)

 <!---
 I’m looking to collaborate and help humanity particularly expand the educational and creative potential of computers.